 Indicates the state of the output of the DAC analog output comparator(s).
 The BIOS uses this bit to determine whether the display is a color or monochrome CRT.
-BIOS will blank the screen or clear the frame buffer to display only black.
-Next, the BIOS will configure the D-to-A converters and the comparators to test for the presence of a color display.
-Finally, if the BIOS does not detect any colors, it will test for the presence of a display.
+BIOS will blank the screen or clear the frame buffer to display only black, and then configure the D-to-A converters and the comparators to first test for the presence of a color display, and then (if no color display is found) to test for the presence of any display, at all.
 The result of each such test is read via this bit.